Chewy Sourdough Brown Butter Chocolate Chip Cookies

 Add Chocolate Chips:

-• Fold in the semi-sweet chocolate chips, ensuring they are evenly distributed throughout the dough.
+• Fold in the semi-sweet chocolate chips (or chopped chocolate bar for chunks), ensuring they are evenly distributed throughout the dough.
 You can add them to the mixer if using, and pulse them through the dough for ease.

 1 3/4 (275g) cups semi-sweet chocolate chips